JSDumbuya/DigitalLibrary/README.md

 ---

 ## Notes
-- Database comes pre-seeded with demo data.
+- The database comes pre-seeded with demo data.
 - Future additions will include book recommendations, yearly and monthly book reports, challenges and other user focused features.